skellis46/slipbox/improvisation and the threshold of the self.md

 The discussion situates these findings within wider discourse on flow, presence and non-dual awareness, and considers how somatic training acts as an attentional bias, inclining dance and somatic practitioners to overemphasise the body's role in accessing such direct experience.
 While the research has implications for improvisation as performance, its primary contribution lies in resisting the lure of corporeal reductionism while articulating the possibilities of corporeality as a conduit for non-dual experience – how the body, through movement, reveals ways of being that momentarily dissolve the boundaries of selfhood.

-## from written notes

-- intro: dancing and being danced
-- arriving at the threshold
-- the dancing: authentic movement (its properties — or save that for analysis?)
-- see ‘codifiable data’ in the doc re PaR
-- delimit: flow (?), phenom of self (need to mention!), self-reporting (think I’ll ignore that)

-why does it matter?
-- primary contribution is to dance-improv practices?
-- movement bias?
-- methodological ?

 ## Introduction: dancing and being danced

 > The urge to transcend self-conscious selfhood is, as I have said, a principal appetite of the soul.